 While Cahill was creating review material, Grace Butt, who founded the St. John's Players in 1937, was writing plays.
 Her first, The Road Through Melton, was produced by the St. John's Players in 1945.

-1967 marked the opening of the St. John's Arts and Culture Centre and the first all-Canadian Dominion Drama Festival.
+The year 1967 marked the opening of the St. John's Arts and Culture Centre and the first all-Canadian Dominion Drama Festival.
 Playwrights across Canada began writing, and this explosion was also felt in Newfoundland and Labrador.
-Subregional festivals saw Newfoundland plays compete - Wreakers by Cassie Brown, Tomorrow Will Be Sunday by Tom Cahill, and Holdin' Ground by Ted Russell.
+Subregional festivals saw local plays compete - Wreakers by Cassie Brown, Tomorrow Will Be Sunday by Tom Cahill, and Holdin' Ground by Ted Russell.
 Cahill's play went on to receive top honours and a performance at Expo '67 in Montreal.
-And Newfoundland playwrights began to emerge.
+Newfoundland and Labrador playwrights began to emerge.
 Joining Butt, Brown and Cahill in the seventies were Michael Cook and Al Pittman, both prolific writers.

-A host of new playwrights have emerged over the last decade.
-Frequently workshopped at the Resource Centre For The Arts and elsewhere, local plays dominated several seasons.
-Rising Tide Theatre's Summer in the Bight festival is devoted to Newfoundland drama, and the Resource Centre for the Arts' season highlights Newfoundland plays.
-Playwrights like Robert Chafe and Amy Curran are representative of a new generation of writers whose work now shares the stage with the playwrights of earlier decades.
+A host of new playwrights have emerged over the last decades.
+Frequently workshopped at the Resource Centre for the Arts and elsewhere, local plays dominated several seasons.
+Rising Tide Theatre's Summer in the Bight Festival (renamed Seasons in the Bight in 2002) was and continues to be devoted to Newfoundland and Labrador drama, and the Resource Centre for the Arts' season highlights the province's plays.
+Playwrights like Robert Chafe and Amy Curran were representative of a new generation of writers whose work shared the stage with the playwrights of earlier decades.